troy-west/apache-kafka-vendor-tools/README.md

 1557125640000 | ENG | 279 | 9
 ```

-16. From the select, create a table from this query, so that we can then export as a csv file:
+16. From the select, create a table from this query, so that we can then export this to a csv file:

 ```ksql
 CREATE TABLE radio_log_count